WangWhole/Adapter-equalizer-for-LMS-RLS-ZF-algorithm/README.md

 In folders, the "random_binary.m" can product some "±1" info-sequeeces, the "channel.m", "ISI_generation.m"and "gngauss.m" create
 a channel with ISI and awgn, three "main_plot_" are the main program for three algorithms' simulations, "lms_equalizer.m", "rls_equalizer.m" and "force_zero.m" are implements for three algorithms.
-Besides, I provide the mliti-iteration versions for two adapter algorithms.